 Awakening Possibilities: Cultural Healing for Clinicians of Color*

-- To name collectively the unique challenges of being a clinician of color in the mental health and social services fields.
+- To name collectively the unique challenges of being a clinician of color in the mental health and social services fields during this time

 - To discuss ideas on how to overcome colonial mentality in order to decolonize trauma work

 If you are unable to attend, you may send a substitute or request a refund.
 All refund requests must be made in writing at least one week prior to the event and are subject to an administrative charge of $30.
 Alternatively, you may transfer your full registration fee to a future workshop without penalty.
-Cancellations must be emailed to [email protected] and will not be accepted by telephone.
+Cancellation and transfer requests made less than one week prior to event will not be honored and registration fee will be forfeited.
+Requests must be emailed to [email protected] and will not be accepted by phone.